serenity-is/docs/services/README.md

 ## Behaviors

 In addition to overriding methods, you can intercept request handlers through *behaviors* — classes implementing `ISaveBehavior`, `IListBehavior`, `IDeleteBehavior`, `IUndeleteBehavior`, or `IRetrieveBehavior`.
 Behaviors run for every handler of the matching type (they are discovered through the type source), making them ideal for cross-cutting concerns like audit logging, multi-tenancy, or master–detail handling.

+See [Service Behaviors](behaviors.md) for the full guide — the behavior interfaces, how they are discovered and attached, the handler lifecycle, and worked examples.

 ## Service Endpoints